Carl Leone

+Diagnosis and subsequent actions

 In 1997, Leone was told by Windsor Essex County Health Unit workers that he was HIV-positive.
 Seven years later on June 6, 2004, he was arrested.
 On June 10, police issued a public safety advisory that resulted in more than 100 people seeking HIV tests for having been a partner of Leone or possibly being linked to him.
 Under Canadian criminal law, people knowing they are HIV positive have a legal duty to disclose their HIV status before engaging in behaviors that put another person at significant risk of serious bodily harm.
 This is the result of the 1998 ruling by the Supreme Court of Canada in R. v.
 Cuerrier, which held that a partner cannot truly give informed consent if the other fails to disclose their HIV status.

 Complainants said they would not have been Leone's partner had he been truthful about his status.
 Six of the 22 complainants tested positive for HIV (three of them learned of their condition after his arrest) with the same rare strain that Leone was infected with.
 The strain is extremely rare in Canada, and the number of local cases represented an unusually high concentration for the country and constituted a public health issue for the Public Health Agency of Canada.
 Dr. Paul Sandstrom, director of the National HIV & Retrovirology Laboratories, testified that "Windsor cluster" was unique in North America because it is a different HIV strain infection than the one that began spreading across North America in the early-1980s and is more commonly found in Southeast Asia.

+Legal proceedings

 Initially, Leone was refused bail but turned to well-known criminal defence lawyer Edward Greenspan who successfully appealed the decision.
 Leone was released after posting bail of nearly $800,000.

 By the time of the trial, Leone was represented by Andrew Bradie.
 On April 27, 2007, prior to any of the complainants testifying, Leone agreed to plead guilty.
 The agreement spared the complainants the experience of testifying and also marked the first time he publicly acknowledged his HIV-positive status.

 On October 23, 2007, the Deputy Attorney General of Ontario approved the Crown attorney's motion to pursue a dangerous offender designation for Leone.
 Under the Criminal Code, a person designated a dangerous offender may be indefinitely incarcerated so that they do not get released into society if there is a fear they may re-offend due to their violent tendencies.